Aftercare

 -

-• Keep the bandage on your tattoo for a minimum of two hours; if it takes you longer to travel home, leave it on until you have reached your destination.
+• Keep the bandage on your tattoo for two hours; if it takes you longer to travel home, leave it on until you have reached your destination.
 Only remove it when you are in a clean environment, ideally a bathroom.

 • This type of bandage can stay on for up to 24 hours.
-During this time, avoid getting the bandage very wet by keeping it out of the water in the shower.
+During this time, avoid getting the bandage wet by keeping it out of the water in the shower.
 No swimming/bathing.
-Avoid direct sunlight.

-• When you need to remove it, get the bandage soaking wet with lukewarm water (10 min + in shower).
+• To remove, get the bandage soaking wet with lukewarm water (10 min + in shower).
 Peel it off like a sticker - the water will break down the glue.
 Sometimes the bandage is hard to remove; be patient and keep getting it wet.
 If some glue residue remains, wash it with antibacterial soap and lukewarm water, and leave it to come off naturally.
-Do not pick or scrub at it.
+Do not pick or scrub.

-• Wash the tattoo with a non-scented antibacterial soap and lukewarm water to remove any plasma/ink that has leaked.
-Pat dry with paper towel or a clean towel (note, tattoo ink may stain).
+• Wash the tattoo with antibacterial soap and lukewarm water to remove any plasma/ink that has leaked.
+Pat dry with paper towel or a clean towel (tattoo ink may stain), then follow 3-4 day instructions below.

 -